Fanoks/Wendrowny_Planer/README.md

 ## Features

 - ✅ Add tasks to your to-do list.
-- ✅ Select tasks to highlight them.
+- ✅ Delete tasks from the list.
 - 🎨 Simple and clean user interface.

 ## Requirements